galanonym/learn-graphql/readme.md

 * Or returns `errors` top level key
 * GraphQL queries look the same for single items or lists of items; expected based on schema

-The query above will should return something like this:
+The query above will return:

 ```
 {